DamianH10/Quantum-Mod/README.md

+Updates are guaranteed to be at LEAST mothly!

 This mod is (vaguely) based around Quantum (&Nucear) stuff (but also includes some more random stuff), as you can tell by the name.
 What does this mod add:
 100+ Jokers